-The pandemic has triggered a world-wide effort within the transit industry to explore and adopt technologies and engineering modifications to mitigate the spread of the SARS-CoV-2 virus.
+The pandemic has triggered a world-wide effort within the transit industry to explore and adopt technologies and engineering modifications to mitigate the spread of the coronavirus.
 These technologies and engineering modifications include:

 Passenger Seating:

 - Increased spacing between seating to encourage and enable social distancing. - Plexiglass installed at seatbacks that act as "sneeze guards". - Opposite faced middle seats allows passengers in middle seats to face the opposite direction of other passengers in the same seating row.